 2001: Today, in a talk with high school students on the campaign trail, Ehud Barak appeared to disavow proposals for relinquishing control of the ancient city core of Jerusalem. ''Under any settlement, the Western Wall, the Jewish Quarter, and the Mount of Olives, and what is called the holy basin, will remain under Israeli sovereignty,'' Mr. Barak said.

-2002(10th of Shevat, 5762): Bernard Rothman passed away today after suffering a stroke.
+2002(10th of Shevat, 5762): Bernard Rothman passed away.
+Cause of death was a stroke.
 He was better known as Benny Rothman, “a UK political activist, most famous for his leading role in the Mass trespass of Kinder Scout in 1932.
 He was born in Cheetham Hill, Manchester, in 1911.
 He is family was so poor that he had to start work at the earliest opportunity rather than take full advantage of a scholarship that he had won.
 Working as an errand boy in the motor trade, he studied geography and economics in his spare time while his Aunt Ettie introduced him to The Ragged Trousered Philanthropists and the works of Upton Sinclair.
 Increasingly committed to the causes of socialism and communism, Rothman lost his job after getting into some trouble with the law while selling copies of the Daily Worker.
 During a period of unemployment, with the help of a bicycle salvaged from spare parts, he discovered the nearby wilderness regions of the Peak District and North Wales.
 The combination of his political activism and interest in the outdoors led to his participation in the mass trespass of 1932, an enterprise that resulted in a spell in prison and further employment difficulties.
 In 1934, Rothman went to work at Avro in Newton Heath and instantly became an officer of the Amalgamated Engineering Union (AEU).
 At Avro's, he met and married fellow communist Lily Crabtree but his political views became increasingly visible to his employer and he was dismissed.
 Rothman was active in working with Jewish groups in Manchester to oppose the campaigns of Sir Oswald Mosley's British Union of Fascists.
 In 1936, he started work at Metropolitan Vickers at Trafford Park and was again soon an AEU official.”

 2002: Daniel Pearl was kidnapped and subsequently murdered in Karachi, Pakistan.
 Based on the tape of his murder, Pearl was killed because he was a Jew.